-As described above, IMH will be treated as owning all assets, liabilities and items of income, deduction, and credit of the QRSs. $\ensuremath{\mathsf{IWLG}}$ provides shortterm lines of credit ("warehouse loans") to IFC and approved mortgage banks, most of which are correspondents of IFC, to finance mortgage loans during the time from the closing of the loans to their sale or other settlement with preapproved investors, including IMH.
+As described above, IMH will be treated as owning all assets, liabilities and items of income, deduction, and credit of the QRSs.
+IWLG provides short-term lines of credit ("warehouse loans") to IFC and approved mortgage banks, most of which are correspondents of IFC, to finance mortgage loans during the time from the closing of the loans to their sale or other settlement with preapproved investors, including IMH.
 IWLG's warehouse loans are secured by assignments of first priority perfected security interests in and liens on, among other items of collateral, mortgages loans and related mortgage notes owned by the customer that in turn are secured by mortgages on real property.
 The Service has issued a Revenue Ruling in which it ruled that loans similar to IWLG's warehouse loans to IFC were obligations secured by mortgages on real property and interests in mortgages on real property, and therefore that such loans were Qualified REIT Assets.
 Based on such Revenue Ruling, IMH believes that IWLG's warehouse loans are Qualified REIT Assets.
 However, in the event that the IWLG's warehouse loans are not treated as Qualified REIT Assets, IMH would likely fail the 5% asset test and fail to qualify as a REIT.
-See "--Failure to Qualify.'
+See " Failure to Qualify."

 As described above, IMH owns 100% of the nonvoting preferred stock of IFC, which represents approximately 99% of the economic value of all classes of stock of IFC.
-IMH does not and will not own any of the voting securities of IFC, and therefore IMH will not be considered to own more than 10% of the voting securities of IFC (which would be prohibited by the REIT asset tests currently set forth in the Code).
-President Clinton's 1999 federal budget proposal contains a provision which would amend the REIT asset tests so as to prohibit REITs from owning stock of a corporation possessing more than 10% of the vote or value of all classes of stock of the corporation.
+IMH does not and will not own any of the voting securities of IFC, and therefore IMH will not be considered to own more than 10% of the voting securities of IFC.
+President Clinton's 1999 federal budget proposal contains a provision which would amend the Code so as to prohibit REITs from owning stock of a corporation possessing more than 10% of the vote or value of all classes of stock of the corporation.
 This proposal would be effective with respect to stock acquired on or after the date of the first Congressional committee action with respect to the proposal (the "Action Date").
-In addition, to the extent that a REIT's stock ownership is grandfathered by virtue of this effective date, such grandfathered status would terminate if the subsidiary corporation engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets on or after such date.
-Accordingly, if this provision of the budget proposal were enacted in its present form, IMH's stock ownership in IFC would be grandfathered, but such grandfathered status would terminate if IFC engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets (including additional mortgage loans) on or after such date, even if such activities are undertaken or assets are acquired prior to the adoption of the proposal.
-In such case, IMH's continued ownership of more than 10% of the economic value of IFC beyond IMH's next quarterly asset testing date following the Action Date (which could occur prior to the adoption of the proposal) could cause IMH to fail to qualify as a REIT.
-See "--Failure to Qualify."
-It is presently uncertain whether any proposal regarding REIT subsidiaries, such as IFC, will be enacted, or if enacted, what the terms of such proposal (including its effective date) will be.
-At this time, it is expected that IFC will continue to acquire additional mortgage loans notwithstanding the proposed legislation regarding REIT subsidiaries.
+In addition, to the extent that a REIT's stock ownership is grandfathered by virtue of this effective date, such grandfathered status will terminate if the subsidiary corporation engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets on or after such date.
+Accordingly, if this provision of the budget proposal is enacted in its present form, IMH's stock ownership in IFC would be grandfathered, but such grandfathered status would terminate if IFC engages in a trade or business that it is not engaged in on the Action Date or acquires substantial new assets on or after such date.
+In such case, in the event that such grandfathered status is terminated and IMH does not dispose of its interest in IFC, IMH would fail the 10% asset test and fail to qualify as a REIT.
+See "--Failure To Qualify."